jguzzo522/project2house/README.md

 </body>
 </html>

-This data was analyzed, modeled, manipulated, computed, visualized, and plotted using many different library packages in python such as 'Statsmodels', 'Pandas', 'Numpy', 'OS', 'Matplotlib', 'Seaborn', ‘Sklearn, 'Spicy' and 'Arima'.
+This data was analyzed, modeled, manipulated, computed, visualized, and plotted using different library packages in Python such as 'Statsmodels', 'Pandas', 'Numpy', 'OS', 'Matplotlib', 'Seaborn', ‘Sklearn, 'Spicy' and 'Arima'.

 ## Cleaning the Data
 In this dataset there were a few columns that had duplicate values, or missing values.
 In order to properly analyze this dataset these rows were removed from the original dataset.
-Pre-cleaned data had 30,155 rows, after removing the missing or duplicate values, the dataset had 30,110 rows remaining.
+The pre-cleaned data initially had 30,155 rows, and after removing the missing or duplicate values, 30,110 rows remained.

 <!DOCTYPE html>
 <html lang="en">